Stark16/Cynapto_Task/README.md

          video in 720p, 20 FPS in `.mp4` format.

 > **File Structure**:
-All files marked with * are directly related to the assignment's problem statement.
+All files marked with * are final implementations of the problem statement.

       |- Scripts
          |- cythonized_version